DanShockley/FmClipTools/README.md

 To put these to good use, you can execute them from some keyboard-shortcut or macro tool like Keyboard Maestro, Alfred, Quicksilver, etc.
 If you do that, you could add a step that performs a copy (on the currently-selected FileMaker script steps), and perhaps even a delete-and-paste afterwards, if you'd like.

+## Setup and Usage

+First, there is a DEMO file: [FmClipTools Demo.fmp12](https://github.com/DanShockley/FmClipTools/blob/master/Support/FmClipTools Demo.fmp12).
+It shows how to use FmClipTools, including examples.

 To use them without any third-party software, you can also call them from the macOS menu-bar by activating the "Scripts" menu.
 To do that:
 * Open up /Applications/Script Editor.app and go into its Preferences.